 11. San Juan Chamula and the nearby villages

 You cannot be in San Cristobal de Las Casas and miss a visit to San Juan Chamula.
 The church is one of the most incredible cultural experiences in Chiapas, where the syncretism between indigenous beliefs and Catholicism is shown in its most extreme version.

 From the outside, the Church is quite humble and tiny but it shows indigenous symbols and figures.
 Once you get inside, you will see a completely different layout than catholic churches.

-The floor is covered in hay or color and white candles and groups of people scattered around on their knees praying as their life depended on it.
+The floor is covered in hay or color and white candles and groups of people are scattered around on their knees praying as if their life depended on it.

 Sometimes you may also assist some desperate cry or moaning.
 And for each group, a Chaman was conducting their own private ceremony.

-I suggest you hire one of the guides outside the church because they will explain in more details what it’s about, the rituals and the history.
+I suggest you hire one of the guides outside the church because they will explain in more detail what it’s about, the rituals and the history.
 It’s incredibly interesting.

 One of the most fascinating anecdotes that I was told by the guide was that locals don’t go to the doctor if they are sick.

 They go to the Shaman, who will determine how bad the illness is and will decide the suitable ritual to cure it.
 If the illness is really bad they might order the family of the patient to take a chicken to the church.

 In the ceremony, the Shaman would strangle the chicken and order the family to bury it in their garden.